The Best Things To Do in Pisa, Italy by JetSettingFools.com

 View over the Arno River, Pisa, Italy

-There are many bridges that straddle the Arno River in Pisa, but Ponte di Mezzo – which connects Piazza Garibaldi in Tramontana to Piazza XX Settemre in Mezzogiorno – is a local favorite.
+There are many bridges that straddle the Arno River in Pisa, but Ponte di Mezzo – which connects Piazza Garibaldi in Tramontana to Piazza XX Settembre in Mezzogiorno – is a local favorite.
 One of the top things to do in Pisa, Italy is to cross the bridge, pausing along the way to take in the river views.

 The Ponte di Mezzo (also called Ponte Conte Ugolino) is not an old bridge, as it was constructed in 1950.
 However, it marks the site of the city’s first stone bridge, which was built in the year 1035.
-Due to floods and war, the bridge had to be rebuilt several times.
+When the current bridge was rebuilt after World War II, it was recognized as a symbol of Pisa’s resilience.

 View of Piazza XX Settembre, Pisa, Italy